michaelxliao/csc362-proj-Fall23-ambiguous-declaration/Tables_and_Fields_and_PKs/Tables.md

 - is there a limit on how many things a patron can reserve?
 - new books to review: what info do we have about them?
 Patron, etc?
 - ILL: what are we expected to store with this?

+# Notes
+Patrons: we need to store name, email, phone; email & phone are required Media types are all listed in email as well as periodicals (magazines, newspapers) no ebooks for the media we store -- we need to keep track of author/producer/director etc